Imran arrested second time in three months after being found guilty in Toshakhana case

 While Imran was released the next day, thousands of PTI workers and almost the entire top-tier leadership was rounded up.

-What followed was a large number of senior party leaders holding press conferences, condemning the May 9 riots and disassociating themselves with the PTI — in what became pretty much a format to follow.
+What followed was a large number of party leaders holding press conferences, condemning the May 9 riots — some also called out Imran and his politics — and disassociating themselves with the PTI.
+The party’s dismantlement has continued since then, barring some senior PTI leaders, most of whom are still behind bars.

-The May 9 arrest, the riots, the crackdown and the mass exodus left the PTI looking like a shell of itself.
+While the mass exodus as well as a near-complete blackout of Imran on local media has left the PTI’s future uncertain in the upcoming polls, it also gave birth to a new home for most PTI deserters, Istehkam-i-Pakistan Party (IPP), hosted by Jahangir Khan Tareen.

 Toshakhana case